Suepaphly/TheOldInn-Keeper/README.md

 ---

-*Join the fight, embark on quests, and help protect the tavern! 🍺⚔️🐲*
+*Join the fight, complete quests, build your skills, and help protect the tavern! 🍺⚔️🐲*

+**Bot Status**: Active development with regular updates and new features.
+The bot maintains persistent state and continues monster attacks automatically.